richafnu/Viva/Viva/engage/work-with-external-users/add-external-participants.md

 1. In a comment that an external participant added to the conversation, select **Remove Participants** for the member you want to remove.

 2. When prompted to confirm to remove people from the conversation, choose **OK**.

-Verified admins can find all external participants in a Network.
-See [Find external participants in a Viva Engage network](find-external-participants.md).

 ## How do external participants reply?
 <a name="ExternalReply"> </a>